FUR PAJAMAS

 DAVID CECI

 David Ceci (he/him) writes across multiple genres about characters who tend to live in the past or the future.
-In addition to these readings of FUR PAJAMAS, he is also workshopping his supernatural horror play Unfamiliar: A Maidstone Tale at the PG Exploration Festival.
-Last fall, David directed a staged reading of Act I of Arsinoë IV, an historical drama set in ancient Egypt, at the Spark Theatre Festival, while its origin short play ( also titled Arsinoë IV) was a Finalist with Red Bull Theatre's Short New Play Festival.
+In addition to these readings of FUR PAJAMAS, he also recently workshopped his supernatural horror play Unfamiliar: A Maidstone Tale at the PG Exploration Festival (directed by Ciera Eis).
+Last fall, David directed a staged reading of Act I of Arsinoë IV, his historical drama set in ancient Egypt, at the Spark Theatre Festival, while its origin short play of the same name was a Finalist with Red Bull Theatre's Short New Play Festival.
 He also self-produced a short play derived from the full-length Unfamiliar: AMT in festivals at both The Secret Theatre and The Players Theatre.
 The Enemy Unseen, a dystopian sci-fi adventure (formerly Sundown), was selected for a developmental reading at The Skeleton Rep’s Salon Series, and David continues to develop The Fountain, a period romantic drama set in southern Italy.
-His work has also been developed at The PlayGround Experiment, Seattle Playwrights' Salon, and Primary Stages ESPA.
+His work has also been developed at The PlayGround Experiment (PGE), Seattle Playwrights' Salon, and Primary Stages ESPA.
 He is a proud member of the Dramatists Guild and PGE.

 ANDREW COOPMAN